publisha/publisha.github.io/_papers/footnotes.md

 All of the above can (and has been) presented on the screen as in print with the ubiquitous PDF, but we expect more!

-> Because we are now moving into the realm of interactivity, in this article, we need to provide evidence in a more dynamic format.
-Many of the images beyond here are animated GIFs.

 ### Before the internet there was Hypercard

 Hypercard on the MAC was able to create linking of pages but also making references and glossary items popup on mouse click as seen here in the Voyager publication on CD-ROM of *Macbeth*[^4].